BrainJS/brain.js/README.md

 - [Microsoft Visual Studio](https://www.microsoft.com/en-us/download/details.aspx?id=5555)
 - d3dcompiler_47.dll should be in c:\windows\system32, but if isn't then you can find another copy in the deps/ folder

-## Note

-Training is computationally expensive, so you should try to train the network offline (or on a Worker) and use the `toFunction()` or `toJSON()` options to plug the pre-trained network into your website.

 ## Examples

 Here's an example showcasing how to approximate the XOR function using `brain.js`: